A Genetic Algorithm for Navigating Synthesizable Molecular Spaces: Experiments

 \subsubsection{Comparisons Against Baselines}

 We benchmark \ours{} on the 1k molecule ChEMBL task from \citet{chemproj} in Table~\ref{tab:chembl_analog}.
-For baselines, we consider SynNet \citep{synnet}, SynthesisNet \citep{synthesisnet}, ChemProjector \citep{chemproj}, and SynFormer \citep{synformer}, which are ML models that decode a query directly into synthesis route, represented as actions in a Markov decision process or a postfix string.
+For baselines, we consider SynNet \citep{synnet}, SynthesisNet \citep{synthesisnet}, ChemProjector \citep{chemproj}, and SynFormer \citep{synformer}, which are ML models that decode a query directly into synthesis routes, represented as actions in a Markov decision process or a postfix string.
 The search space of \ours{} is most comparable to that of ChemProjector.
 SynNet and SynthesisNet use the same 91 reaction templates but an older and smaller catalog of 147k Enamine building blocks.
-In contrast, SynFormer uses an expanded 115 template set which includes trimolecular reactions and a newer set of 223k building blocks.
+In contrast, SynFormer uses an expanded 115 template set which includes trimolecular reactions.

 Despite its smaller search space, \ours{} (MLP) achieves competitive performance in both reconstruction and analog search.
 In particular, some methods produce a small fraction of invalid routes (\textbf{Valid}), whereas \ours{} will always yield valid routes by design of its genetic operators.
 However, \ours{} is over $3\times$ slower than SynFormer (see \textbf{Time}, although our analysis has limitations discussed in Appendix \ref{app:runtime}).
 This is expected since amortized methods benefit from little to no searching during inference in exchange for a relatively larger model and expensive training stage.
 In contrast, \ours{} is more lightweight but relies on a more expensive search during inference.
 Hence, while \ours{} is less efficient, it is easier to adopt out of the box on new building blocks and reaction sets.
 Furthermore, we are able to directly optimize for arbitrary notions of chemical similarity.
+We discuss the strengths and weaknesses of both methods further in Appendix \ref{app:dds10_zinc}, including some extended metrics on in-distribution query sets where we find SynFormer outperforms \ours{}.